raptordemon/mmxklipper/README.md

 **USE AT YOUR OWN RISK**

 This is very much an alpha test and requires Klipper and GUI to be working on a raspberry pi or equivalent.
+If you have not tried klipper yet do not attempt this.

 The MMX uses a mcu STM32F407ZET6 192k ram 512k cache 168mhz with a custom boot loader, so modifications to the klipper code were needed to make the binary.